 Importance of Durability

 Quality of the leveling system will determine the time spent working on the project.
 More durable and thicker plastic will be less likely to break during installation.
 Thinner and cheaper products have a tendency to break easier which can mean having to buy replacements, taking longer for a project to finish, and potentially having to redo some sections.
+Tile material may also be a factor you would want to look at.
+If you do run into issues with your tile leveling system, a durable tile will be more resistant to being scratched or damaged.
+The general rule of thumb is that if you’re looking at using expensive large format tiles (for example), you will also want to spend the additional money and get a high quality leveling system like the Spin Doctor.

 Most leveling systems will take a little more time than traditional tiling.
 The extra time you are spending with the leveling systems will save you frustration later on if you missed an uneven tiling if tiling the traditional way.
 A few extra minutes with a leveling system and you are guaranteed to have perfect floors with no lippage.